mercierc/pauli/README.md

         fmt.Printf("Hello, %s!", os.Getenv("WHO"))
 }
 ```
-In the same repository, initiate to the pauli project with the command:
+In the same repository, initiate the pauli project with the command:
 `pauli init`
 It will ask you for image name and tag and then create the _.pauli/_ folder.
 I choose an image of my choice, containing all the necessary to build and run my project.
 Here is the **.pauli/config.yaml** file created
 ```